stephenitram/plex-multisolutions/README.md

-Corporate Website Development for Plex-Multisolutions Ltd I designed and developed the official website for Plex-Multisolutions Ltd, a dynamic business service company based in Abuja, Nigeria.
+A dynamic business service company based in Abuja, Nigeria.
 The goal was to create a digital platform that reflects the company’s versatility and professionalism across its wide range of services—including printing, branding, graphic design, IT training, and digital media solutions.

 The website features:

 A clean, responsive design optimized for both desktop and mobile users Service-focused navigation to help clients quickly find relevant offerings Engaging visuals and content structure that align with the brand’s identity Contact and inquiry forms to streamline customer engagement

-Work is currently ongoing to improve the site and add more functionalities.
+**_Work is currently ongoing to improve the site and add more functionalities_**

 🌐 Live Demo You can explore the live version here: